NadeemNicoR/TeamProjects/reports/week04.md

 <kbd>→</kbd> Decided to setup stand-up meetings once in every week (Friday- 13:00 to 17:30).<br />
 <kbd>→</kbd> Started using Slack to communicate with the team mates effectively.<br />
-<kbd>→</kbd> Distribution/Assignment of tasks via ASANA amongst team members to keep a track of who is onto what task and the &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; deadline to accomplish the assigned task.
+<kbd>→</kbd> Distribution/Assignment of tasks via ASANA amongst team members to keep a track of who is onto what task and the deadline to accomplish the assigned task.

 #### 2.3 What we learned:
 <kbd>→</kbd> Get a brief info on how to go about using Argo UML to write the user stories.<br />